eli64s/readme-ai/README.md

 ## 🛠 Future Development

-- [X] Add additional language setup guides for populating the `🚀 Getting Started` README section.
+- [X] Add additional language support for populating the *installation*, *usage*, and *test* README sections.
-- [ ] Implement multiple README templates with different formats and styling.
+- [ ] Design and implement a variety of README template formats and styles.
-- [ ] Add feature to select the language of text written to the README file.
+- [ ] Add feature to select the output language for the README file (e.g. CN, DE, ES, FR, JA, KO, PT, RU).
-- [ ] Add a UI using [Textual](https://github.com/Textualize/textual) or another framework to improve the user experience.
+- [ ] Create UI with [Textual](https://github.com/Textualize/textual) or another framework to improve user experience.

 ---